deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Which was?"

 "I'd rather not say."
 Powell scratched his nose awkwardly.
-"Just say it harked back to a stupider and, er…more racist time in my life and leave it at that."
+"Just say it harked back to a stupider and, er...more racist time in my life and leave it at that."

 Rylee blinked at him.
 "You don't seem racist." she said.

 "I'm not, now.
-Once upon a time, though…You wouldn't have liked me, and for good fookin' reason.
+Once upon a time, though...You wouldn't have liked me, and for good fookin' reason.
 I'd rather not say more than that."

 "Hey, I'm not interviewing you right now, Powell."

-"Yeah but…Look, I don't have a lot of mates.
+"Yeah but...Look, I don't have a lot of mates.
 I'm not about to alienate one of the few I've got by sharing exactly what I'd have thought when I was an idiot fookin' kid, arright?"

 "I think I can guess, anyway." she commented, drily.

-"Rylee…" Powell cleared his throat.
+"Rylee..."
+Powell cleared his throat.
 "Look, if you're gonna go with an angle for the SOR, the best one you can go with is self-improvement.
 We're not just aiming for *better,* we're aiming for *best*."

 "Owen."
 She interrupted.
 "Relax.
 I'm just surprised, not upset."
 Where he was sipping his coffee, she took a decent-sized gulp of it.
-"Hell, I guess I was the same, you don't grow up black in Arkansas without…What I'm saying is, we're all allowed to grow older and wiser."
+"Hell, I guess I was the same, you don't grow up black in Arkansas without...What I'm saying is, we're all allowed to grow older and wiser."

 "Ah, to hell wi' the older part, just so long as I keep getting' wiser."
 Powell chuckled.
 "I tell you what, I DON'T miss all the aches and pains I was havin'.
 My knees haven't felt so good in years!"

-Rylee's smile returned. "…So.
+Rylee's smile returned. "...So.
 You're okay with me doing this."

 "Absolutely."

 "And you want the whole angle to be self-improvement."

-"Well…" Powell looked to his right and slightly downwards as he marshalled his thoughts.
+"Well..."
+Powell looked to his right and slightly downwards as he marshalled his thoughts.
 "We both know at least some of this material is going to end up as a recruiting video, most likely."
 He said.
 "Right now, the SOR has *one* operational unit, which isn't even active yet.
 Now, we might be able to keep the training up just fine, but missions?
 One mission and we'll be knocked on our backsides and have to build up again.
-Sure, we've got guys coming up the pipeline behind us, but the full unit MTOE calls for, uh…"
+Sure, we've got guys coming up the pipeline behind us, but the full unit MTOE calls for, uh..."

 He rolled his head back and frowned at the ceiling, searching his memory.
-"Thirty six, seventy-two…About a hundred and eleven operators all told, plus three times as many specialists in support roles.
+"Thirty six, seventy-two...About a hundred and eleven operators all told, plus three times as many specialists in support roles.
 All of those operators have got to meet some already high standards and then clear a rigorous elimination round before they so much as *see* a vial of Crue-D, let alone their spacesuit.
-And by the time they're ready for active duty…" he gestured a hand down the mid-line of his own body.
+And by the time they're ready for active duty..." he gestured a hand down the mid-line of his own body.
 "Permanent physical and psychological changes."

 "You want me to stress that?"

 "We're only going to want people who can hack the idea of never being the same again.
 Go talk to WARHORSE sometime—Staff Sergeant Arés.
 I used to work closely with his old man, who's a slim, small, little guy.
-Not unfit or anything, just…small.
+Not unfit or anything, just...small.
 Four years ago, the lad was just, like, a younger version of 'is dad, but now he's fookin' *huge*! *A*nd he'll still be huge when he's in his eighties."

 Rylee nodded, thoughtfully.
-"I mean…I'm just going to be narrating and interviewing on this thing, it's up to the director in the end." she said.
+"I mean...I'm just going to be narrating and interviewing on this thing, it's up to the director in the end." she said.
 "But I'll pass that along."

 "That's all I can ask for."